andybalham/blog-source-code/blog-posts/javascript-sdk-v3-upgrade.md

 [v2 compatible style](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-sqs/#v2-compatible-style)

 > The client can also send requests using v2 compatible style.
 However, it results in a bigger bundle size and may be dropped in next major version.
-More details in the blog post on [modular packages in AWS SDK for JavaScript](Modular packages in AWS SDK for JavaScript)
+More details in the blog post on [modular packages in AWS SDK for JavaScript](https://aws.amazon.com/blogs/developer/modular-packages-in-aws-sdk-for-javascript/)

+> The bare-bones clients are more modular.
+They reduce bundle size and improve loading performance over full clients as explained in blog post on modular packages in AWS SDK for JavaScript.

 ## Summary